jaluebbe/GPSTracker/README.md

 ```
 sudo systemctl enable button_shutdown.service
 ```
+Or, instead of the shutdown button, a switch to disable WiFi may be connected to GND and GPIO21.
+The setup is similar to the installation of the shutdown button but the service file is called "jumper_wifi_off.service" instead.

 Optional, if data of an attached pressure sensor should be logged separately even if no GPS data is available: